Carl-Lund/csc302fa22-lund-project/README.md

 The recipes created have a specific focus on helping an individual in their fitness journey.
 So recipes can be anything from low calorie high protein meals to help people lose weight but keep muscle to meals that have thousands of calories for those who are trying to put weight on.
 There really is no limit to what a user can create.
 Users can upvote and downvote posts or comment on them if they like.

+Link to project live on digdug: https://digdug.cs.endicott.edu/~clund/csc302fa22-lund-project/src/pages/signin.html

 # File Hierarchy:
  - src